richvigorito/parlabot/README.md

 # ☕ ParlaBot: potrebbe ripeterlo?
-<em> (SpeakBot: Could you repeat that?) </em>
+<em>(SpeakBot: Could you repeat that?)</em>

-ParlaBot is a voice-enabled app that provides real-time feedback on your Italian pronunciation.
-Speak into your mic, and ParlaBot will transcribe what you said, compare it to a target phrase, and give constructive feedback — all powered by modern open-source AI.
+ParlaBot is a voice-enabled app that gives you real-time feedback on your Italian pronunciation.
+Speak into your mic, and ParlaBot will transcribe what you said, compare it to a target phrase, and return constructive feedback — powered by modern open-source AI and traditional DSP filtering techniques.

 ---

-### A Nod to the Past
+### First, a Nod to the Past

-My first real speech recognition project was my 2007 Master’s thesis — a vowel recognition frontend built with [FFTs](https://en.wikipedia.org/wiki/Fast_Fourier_transform), [Mel filters](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), and [CMU Sphinx](https://en.wikipedia.org/wiki/CMU_Sphinx).
+My first real speech recognition project was my 2007 Master’s thesis — a vowel recognition frontend built using [FFTs](https://en.wikipedia.org/wiki/Fast_Fourier_transform), [Mel filters](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), and [CMU Sphinx](https://en.wikipedia.org/wiki/CMU_Sphinx).
 It’s old-school compared to today’s AI toolkits, but this research (not necessarily mine, but those I studied) laid the foundation for the models that power ParlaBot.
 [More on that here →](docs/ms.md)

+---

 ### Fast-Forward to Now

 Nearly two decades later, I’ve been studying Italian seriously for three years and wanted to build something that merges:

-- Revisited my past in speech recognition
+- Revisiting of my past studies in speech recognition
-- Dips my toes into learning AI techniques (specific to STT)
+- Hands-on exploration of modern STT and AI toolkits
 - My passion for learning Italian

-Entrare il ParlaBot
+**Entrare il ParlaBot**
-(Enter ParlaBot)
+(*Enter ParlaBot*)

 ---

 ## Project Goals

-- **Build a practical voice-powered Italian pronunciation coach**
+- Build a practical voice-powered Italian pronunciation coach
 - Showcase my ability to design, develop, and deploy AI-based microservices
-- Reinforce my skills in Python, Go, C/C++, and microservice architecture
+- Reinforce skills in Python, Go, C/C++, and container-based architecture
-- Deliver a self-contained, demo-ready application in **under two weeks**
+- Deliver a self-contained, demo-ready application in **2–3 weeks**

 ---